 - Is it renewable?
-If a scholarship is renewable every year, it can pay your college costs for up to four years.
-But you will have to meet certain annual benchmarks, such as a minimum GPA, in order to keep it.
+A renewable scholarship can help pay for your college costs for up to four years.
+But you will have to meet certain standards every year, such as a minimum GPA, in order to keep it.

-- What expenses does it cover (and not cover)?
+- What expenses does it pay for (or not)?
 Some scholarships cover only tuition and fees but others cover expenses such as room and board, books, computers, commuting expenses, and school-related supplies.

-- Are there any rules related to financial aid?
+- Will I need to apply for financial aid?
 Some scholarships require you to apply for and accept federal financial aid each year.
-In these cases, the scholarship is meant to only cover any unmet need.
+In these cases, the scholarship will cover only unmet need.

 The Consequences of Misspent Scholarship Money

 What happens if you use scholarship money for something the rules don't allow?
 In most cases, you will have to repay the entire award—sometimes with interest—even if you drop out of college.
 Even bankruptcy might not save you from your legal responsibility.